Dma

 It stops the thread to handle the DMA operations ans disables the DMA in hardware.

-void setStartDescriptorAddress(uint32_t address)
+void set_start_descriptor_address(uint32_t address)

 Sets the start descriptor address.

-void setTailDescriptorAddress(uint32_t address)
+void set_tail_descriptor_address(uint32_t address)

 Sets the tail descriptor address.